google-marketing-solutions/article-to-video/README.md

 # README

 ## Solution Description
-This python based solution scrapes text and images from an existing news article from a webpage, generates an AI summary, an Audio from the summary, and finally produces a video file (.mp4) which is a concatenation of the images with some visual effects.
+This is a python based solution which processes customer-provided text and image inputs to convert images and text into short form video formats.
+It generates an AI summary from the provided text content, an Audio from the summary, and finally produces a video file (.mp4) which is a concatenation of the provided images with some visual effects.

 ## Requirements
 * Google Cloud project with Google Cloud Storage, Vertex AI, and Text-to-Speech enabled APIs.